-The purpose of this laboratory course is to develop an understanding of the organization and general plan of the body, maintaining homeostasis, and the importance of how the human body functions through applied and practical learning.
+The purpose of this course is to understand the organization and general plan of the body and the importance of how the human body functions.
+This includes an introduction to the human body, chemical aspects of life, cells, tissues, membranes, integumentary system, skeletal system, muscular system, nervous system and senses.
+Prerequisites: None human body functions through applied and practical learning.
 Practical exposure to systems of study will include, but is not limited to: the study of cells and tissues, the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.
 Concepts of development, metabolism, fluid and electrolyte balance, pregnancy, prenatal development, genetics and their impact on human movement and health are included.
-Laboratory learning activities will include identification of anatomical structures, surface anatomy, and their function and relationship to homeostasis.
+Laboratory learning activities will include identification of anatomical structures. surface anatomy, and their function and relationship to homeostasis.
 Prerequisites: None